Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

 Other professionals may also be part of the team if necessary.
 Together with the family, these people develop a comprehensive, individualized program for the child, which is begun as soon as the diagnosis of ID is suspected.
 The parents and siblings of the child also need emotional support and sometimes counseling.
 The whole family should be an integral part of the program.

-The full array of a child's strengths and weaknesses must be considered in determining what kind of support is needed.
+The full array of a person's strengths and weaknesses must be considered in determining what kind of support is needed.
 Factors such as physical disabilities, personality problems, mental illness, and interpersonal skills are all taken into consideration.
-Affected children with coexisting mental health disorders such as depression may be given appropriate drugs in dosages similar to those given to children without ID.
+People with ID and coexisting mental health disorders such as depression may be given appropriate drugs in dosages similar to those given to those without ID.
 However, giving a child drugs without also instituting behavioral therapy and environmental changes is usually not helpful.

 All children with ID benefit from special education.
 The federal Individuals with Disabilities Education Act (IDEA) requires public schools to provide free and appropriate education to children and adolescents with ID or other developmental disorders.
 Education must be provided in the least restrictive, most inclusive setting possible—that is, a setting where the children have every opportunity to interact with nondisabled peers and have equal access to community resources.
 The Americans with Disability Act and Section 504 of the Rehabilitation Act also provide for accommodations in schools and other public settings.

 A child with ID usually does best living at home.
 However, some families cannot provide care at home, especially for children with severe, complex disabilities or behavior concerns.
 This decision is difficult and requires extensive discussion between the family and their entire support team.
 The family may need psychologic support.
 A social worker can organize services to assist the family.
 Help can be provided by day care centers, housekeepers, child care givers, and respite care facilities.
 Most adults with ID live in community-based residences that provide services appropriate to the person's needs, as well as work and recreational opportunities.